 2 – Recommended car insurance coverage for liability protections – Choose limits of at least $500,000 and $1 million

-- The financial risk from being liable for causing a motor vehicle accident that injures or kills someone is so much greater now because in addition to continuing to be liable for pain and suffering compensation and excess wage loss, all drivers are now potentially liable for all of the current and future medical costs that a crash victim incurs that exceed the No-Fault medical level in the policy through which he or she is claiming benefits.
+- The financial risk from being liable for causing a motor vehicle accident that injures or kills someone involves being held liable for pain and suffering compensation and excess wage loss as well as potentially being held liable for all of the current and future medical costs that a crash victim incurs that exceed the No-Fault medical benefits coverage level in the policy through which he or she is claiming benefits.
 For example, if you injure someone who only has $50,000 in No-Fault medical because he or she is on Medicaid and if he or she is catastrophically injured – resulting in $100,000’s or $1,000,000’s in medical bills – the person can sue you for any medical expenses over the $50,000 level.

 - You will be very pleasantly surprised at just how inexpensive higher liability levels are.